documatrix/activerecord-jdbc-adapter/README.md

 use the [original adapter](https://github.com/jruby/active)

-This adapter only works with JRuby and it is advised to install the latest stable versins of Rails
+This adapter only works with JRuby and it is advised to install the latest stable versions of Rails

 - For Rails `5.0.7.2` install the `50.3.1` version of this adapter
 - For Rails `5.1.7` install the `51.3.0` version of this adapter
+- For Rails `5.2.3` install the `52.2.0` version of this adapter

-Support for Rails 5.2 is planned in the near future.
+Support for Rails 6.0 is planned in the future.

+This adapter passes most of the Rails tests (ActiveRecord tests) with the exception of some test that are not compatible with the SQL Server

 ### How to use it: